-DP Strategy and OP Action Output Measure Progress Annual Comments Maintain the Community Volunteer Program at the Hawkesbury Companion Animal Shelter.
+DP Strategy & OP Action Output measure Progress Annual Comments Maintain the Community Volunteer Program at the Hawkesbury Companion Animal Shelter.
 Program maintained and volunteer numbers monitored Completed Completed the review of the volunteer program at the Hawkesbury Companion Animal Shelter.
 A Volunteer's handbook and position description were prepared following consultation with volunteers and staff.
-2.3.3 Advocate and facilitate constru uctive and productive partners hips with resident s, community groups and institutions.
+Support volunteer Bush Care groups Number of groups and participants supported Completed Council supported 13 groups and 85 volunteers during the year.
+The groups are based at set sites around the Hawkesbury with four sites in the Kurrajong/Kurrajong Heights Area, two groups in North Richmond/Grose Vale area, two groups in Ebenezer/Sackville area, two groups in St Albans/Lower McDonald area and three groups in the Windsor/Bligh Park area.
+Support Clean-up Australia Day volunteers.
+Number of sites and participants Partially completed Support provided for Clean Up Australia Day activities.
+Five tonnes of waste was collected from a total of 39 sites across the Hawkesbury.
+2.3.3 Advocate and facilitate con nstructive and productive partner ships with residents, c ommunity groups and institutions.
 Provide corporate governance and financial services to delegated managing agents for Council's externally funded community services (Peppercorn Services Inc.).
 Funding and statutory requirements as negotiated with funding bodies achieved Completed All funding and statutory requirements as negotiated with funding bodies have been met and reported.
-2.3.4 Develop opportunities for activ ve involvement of residents in t the management o of parks and public spaces in the Hawkesbury.
+2.3.4 Develop opportunities for a active involvement of residents in the management of p arks and public spaces in the Hawkesbury.
 Continue the partnership with the Hawkesbury Sports Council to deliver contemporary solutions to sporting needs.
 Annual report to Council from Sports Council Ongoing Council has delegated authority to the Sports Council to deal with operational issues associated with the use and allocation of sports facilities.
-In more recent times, Council has been in discussions with th Sports Council regarding: - Strategic planning for future recreation and open space needs - Programming capital works and Council responsibility for sports lights - Planning, budget and reporting arrangements for the future
+In more recent times, Council has been in discussions with the Sports Council regarding: - Strategic planning for future recreation and open space needs - Programming capital works - Planning, budget and reporting arrangements for the future